 Fairness doesn’t come into it!

-But knowing that there is a premium to be had in making larger work doesn’t mean you should do it.
+But knowing that there is a premium to be had in making larger sizes, does that mean you should go along with it?
+Not necessarily.

 There’s a catch.
 Our living spaces are shrinking.